lkdjiin/genit/project_guidelines.markdown

 A fragment can be included in any page you want.

-Thinking in page fragment help to modularize the xthml code, like any other "real" programming language.
+Thinking in page fragment help to modularize the xthml code, like any other "real" programing language.

 #### News folder